 - have and maintain a GPA of at least 3.00

-Students who have not achieved the above will not be able to enter or continue in the Accounting Program and will be assisted by their faculty mentor to identify another plan of studies or major within the School of Business and Economics.
+Students who have not achieved the above will not be able to enter or continue in the Accounting Program and will be assisted by their faculty mentor to identify another plan of studies or major within the School of Business.

 University Requirements: To earn a Bachelor of Science (B.S.), students must also complete the core university requirements, specific to their major.
 Accounting students are required to complete 17 courses in addition to their business and economics courses.
 These courses include: philosophy, theology, humanities, literature, writing and composition, and three free electives.